 Robert signed up for active service on 1st January 1916 in Winnipeg.
+He joined the 14th Canadian Field Ambulance Corps and was shipped to England for training.
 He wasn't married and is recorded to be 25 years of age, 5' 3 1/2" tall with a chest measurement of 34."
 His complexion was fair, his eyes blue-brown and his hair was dark brown.
-It is most likely that Robert fought in the Somme in 1916 alongside many other Canadians.

 The Canadian Expeditionary Force eventually numbered 260 infantry battalions, two named infantry battalions (The Royal Canadian Regiment and Princess Patricia's Canadian Light Infantry), 13 mounted rifle regiments, 13 railway troop battalions, 5 pioneer battalions, as well as numerous ancillary units including field and heavy artillery batteries, ambulance, medical, dental, forestry, labour, tunnelling, cyclist, and service units.The Canadian Expeditionary Force lost 60,661 men during the war, representing 9.28% of the 619,636 who enlisted.

 During his time in service, Robert had several illnesses that are recorded in his army record.
 He had tonsillitis, measles and hematuria, which is blood in his urine.
 On 28th February 1918, Robert was granted the Good Conduct Badge.
 He spent time in France as well as England.
 While he was in England, Robert met a young girl, Mabel Florence Deverell and on 10th September 1917, Robert was given permission to marry.